solvcon/solvcon/doc/source/bulk/theory.rst

     u_1 \\ \frac{u_2}{u_1} \\ \frac{u_3}{u_1} \\ \frac{u_4}{u_1}
   \end{array}\right)

-Aided by using Eqs. :eq:`bulk.ncsvar` and :eq:`bulk.csvar`, the transformation between the conservative variables and the non-conservative variables can be done with the transformation Jacobian defined as
+Aided by using :eq:`ncsvar` and :eq:`csvar`, the transformation between the conservative variables and the non-conservative variables can be done with the transformation Jacobian defined as

 .. math::
-  :label: bulk.noncstrans
+  :label: noncstrans

   \mathrm{P} \defeq \dpd{\tilde{\bvec{u}}}{\bvec{u}} =
   \left(\begin{array}{cccc}